nf-core/pairgenomealign/docs/usage.md

   or `RY128` that “_reduces run time and memory use, by only seeking seeds at ~1/128 of positions in each sequence_”, which is useful when the purpose of running this pipeline is only to generate whole-genome dotplots, or when sensitivity for tiny fragments may be unnecessary or undesirable.
-Setting the seed to `PSEUDO` triggers protein-to-DNA alignment mode (experimental).

 - `--lastal_args` defaults to `-C2 -D1e9` and is applied to both
   the calls to `last-train` and `lastal`, like in the [LAST cookbook][]